by James A. Conrad

 May 20, 2020.
 Added that the "clear plastic box" used by Naumov was made of transparent acrylic sheeting.
 In Randi quote section, revised Note to say that daily Pravda did not as Randi stated "declare her to be a trickster" and that monthly Man and Law magazine was published by the Soviet Ministry of Justice.

 December 24, 2021.
 Added note that Powers of the Russian Psychics is no longer available on YouTube but is available for purchase on Amazon Prime video for online streaming.

 March 20, 2022.
 Web page text placed in Public Domain.
 Final update.

 How to cite this page:

-Conrad, James A. January 5, 2016.
-The Ninel Kulagina Telekinesis Case: Rebuttals to Skeptical Arguments.
-Available online at http://jamesaconrad.com/TK/Ninel-Kulagina-telekinesis-case-rebuttals-to-skeptical-arguments.html; accessed [month] [day], [year].
+Conrad, James A. 2016.
+The Ninel Kulagina Telekinesis Case: Rebuttals to Skeptical Arguments. https://jamesaconrad.com/TK/Ninel-Kulagina-telekinesis-case-rebuttals-to-skeptical-arguments.html; accessed [month] [day], [year].